mathieu-gouleau/BirdsHome/README.md

 Post method:
 returns: INT variable
 "http://"your IP Adress":5000/post"
-post the data from arduino
+post the data from arduino, there a list where we append elements each time the PIR sensor detect mouvement.
+In this element we got a date and a value.

 ###IONIC CLIENT###